foundersandcoders/coursebook/src/learn/auth/index.md

 });
 ```

-The `.compare` method returns a promise that resolves with a boolean telling you whether the password matches the hash.
+This method returns a promise that resolves with a boolean telling you whether the password matches the hash.

 {% box %}